 HARRIET WASHINGTON: My recommendations, first of all, are, I’m very concerned about the erosion of informed consent in this country.
 We have more and more laws that are watering down informed consent.
 In 1996, the government decided that emergency room patients could be used in experiments without their consent.
 And I say we have to stop this, here and abroad.

 We also have to institute a program of patient education.
 People go into medical research with no idea what their rights are and how to protect themselves.
 Researchers are trained, as I was when I was at Harvard Medical School, and we have to extend the same advantage to subjects and patients.

 And finally, African Americans have got to take charge of this issue.
 We can’t afford to avoid medical research now.
 It’s too much part of treatment.
 But we have to learn to protect ourselves, so we have to make this an issue, as we have done with AIDS and environmental racism, and begin educating ourselves and militating for better treatment.

 AMY GOODMAN: And what about the issue of payment for being part of an experiment?

-HARRIET WASHINGTON: Well, I always find that problematic, because researchers — and they may sincerely believe this — say that it’s not payment, but just like an indication of goodwill. $100 is an indication of goodwill, if you’re a wealthy professor at Harvard Medical School.
+HARRIET WASHINGTON: Well, I always find that problematic, because researchers — and they may sincerely believe this — say that it’s not payment, but just like an indication of goodwill.
+A hundred dollars is an indication of goodwill, if you’re a wealthy professor at Harvard Medical School.
 But if you’re a poor woman living in Washington Heights, $100 can be an inducement.
 So I am against payment.
 I’m much more in favor of educating people and spending money there.